RedHatQuickCourses/rhde-build/README.md

 Refer to the [Red Hat Quick Courses Contributor Guide](https://redhatquickcourses.github.io/welcome/1/guide/overview.html) for instructions about collaborating in this repository.

 The first release of this borrows a virtual classroom environment from another course, see [here](https://docs.google.com/document/d/1WzCPaNG-IPubtlqYtvQlz6XHVVWtDZscWSBqwgLDzmo/edit?usp=sharing) notes about the progress on creating a classroom environment customized for the requirements of this and other RHDE courses.
+The current course release uses a ROLE classroom shared by all Red Hat Device Edge quick courses.

 ## Updates